mfwgenerics/kapshot/README.md

 The code above will print the following:

 ```
-`2 + 2` found in src/main/kotlin/Main.kt @ line 189
+`2 + 2` found in src/main/kotlin/Main.kt @ line 176
 ```

 ## Purpose

-The purpose of this plugin is to support experimental literate programming and documentation generation techniques in Kotlin.
+The purpose of this plugin is to support experimental literate programming and documentation generation techniques in Kotlin

 An example of this is the code used to generate this README.md.
 Capturing source from blocks allows sample code to be run and